Harassment & Discrimination Policy

 Should a Respondent choose to withdraw from the College with knowledge that a formal or informal complaint against him or her had been made under this Policy and prior to the Senior Staff member’s final decision, the Respondent’s transcript will note that a complaint was pending at the time of withdrawal.

-When the Respondent is a Faculty Member, the Investigation Team’s final report will be presented to the Dean of the Faculty and, in Discriminatory Harassment and Harassment cases, also to the Chair of the HSMB.
-If the Dean, after consultation with the Chair in Harassment cases, believes that a violation of this Policy has occurred and a major change in the terms of employment for a Faculty Member respondent or dismissal is appropriate (as provided in X.D.
+When the Respondent is a Faculty Member, the Investigation Team’s final report will be presented to the Dean of the Faculty and the Chair of the SMB.
+If the Dean, after consultation with the Chair, believes that a violation of this Policy has occurred and a major change in the terms of employment for a Faculty Member respondent or dismissal is appropriate (as provided in X.D.
 1(b) of the Faculty Handbook), the Dean will use the Investigation Team’s final report (or the relevant portions thereof) as the basis for a petition under X.E of the Faculty Handbook and those procedures will be followed.

 In cases where the Dean of the Faculty believes a major change or dismissal is not appropriate, and he/she finds a violation of College Policy has occurred, the Dean may impose a penalty as provided for in X.D.
-1(b) of the Faculty Handbook or may refer the matter to the HSMB for appropriate action.
+1(b) of the Faculty Handbook.

 When the Respondent is a Staff member (i.e., any non-faculty employee), the Investigation Team’s final report will be provided to the Director of Human Resources and the Senior Staff Member, who together are responsible for arriving at a determination of whether this Policy was violated.
-If it is determined that a violation of College Policy has occurred, or if it is determined that no violation of this Policy has occurred but a violation of some other College policy, rule, or requirement has occurred, the Director of Human Resources and Senior Staff Member, after consultation with the Chair or other member of the HSMB in Discriminatory Harassment and Harassment cases, may impose an appropriate sanction.
+If it is determined that a violation of College Policy has occurred, or if it is determined that no violation of this Policy has occurred but a violation of some other College policy, rule, or requirement has occurred, the Director of Human Resources and Senior Staff Member, after consultation with the Chair or other member of the SMB, may impose an appropriate sanction.

 The Director of Human Resources and the Senior Staff Member will prepare a brief written statement of their determination which will be shared with the complainant and respondent.
 In the event the Director of Human Resources and the Senior Staff Member are unable to agree, they shall advise the President, who will appoint a third person to act as a tie-breaker.